ThanhTuan1695/leiz95/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Penetration tester,  Security Consultant and Researching
 ---

-My name is Inigo Montoya.
+My name is Tuan Tran.
 I have the following qualities:

-- I rock a great mustache
+- I have good knowleged about security
-- I'm extremely loyal to my family
+- I'm extremely love research and sharing about security

 What else do you need?

-### My story
+### My Purpose
+- Getting high rank in tryhackme
+- Get some certificate relate to security field.
+- I am on the way to get OSCP certificate.

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+ - if you have any question, i will answer **all** your questions.